hmnd1257/Separate_Figures/README.md

 * Input
 <br>

-It is is an example input image.
+This is is an example input image.
 <tr>
 <td><img src='./images/sample.jpeg' width="200" height="200"></td>
 </tr>